Planetary Gearboxes

 Are plastic planetary gears suitable for robotics?

-Only for very light-duty or educational robots.
-Industrial AGVs carrying payloads require hardened steel gears to withstand the torque and wear.
-Plastic gears can deform under load, leading to skipping and eventual failure in mobile platform applications.
+Only for super light or educational bots.
+Industrial AGVs with payloads need hardened steel gears for torque and wear.
+Plastic deforms under load, causing skips and breakdowns on mobile platforms.

 How does thermal management work with these gearboxes?